Seirdy/seirdy.one/content/posts/floss-security.md

 It's no secret that I'm a passionate supporter of software freedom: I've written two posts ([one](./../../../2021/01/27/whatsapp-and-the-domestication-of-users.html), [two](./../../../2021/02/23/keeping-platforms-open.html)) about how <abbr title="Free, Libre, and  Open-Source Software">FLOSS</abbr> is necessary but insufficient to preserve user autonomy.
 After two posts spanning over 5000 words, I need to add some nuance.

 One of the biggest parts of the Free and Open Source Software definitions is the freedom to study a program and modify it; in other words, access to editable source code.
 I agree that such access is essential; however, far too many people support source availability for the _wrong_ reasons.
-One such reason is that source code is necessary to have any degree of transparency into how a piece of software operates, and is therefore necessary to determine if it is at all secure.
+One such reason is that source code is necessary to have any degree of transparency into how a piece of software operates, and is therefore necessary to determine if it is at all secure or trustworthy.
 Although security through obscurity is certainly not a robust measure, this claim has two issues:

 - Source code describes what a program is designed to do; it is unnecessary and insufficient to determine if what it actually does aligns with its intended design.
 - Vulnerability discovery doesn't require source code.